girdharv18/Challenge-3/README.md

 # We have a nested object.
 We would like a function where you pass in the object and a key and get back the value.

+### What is nested object?

+The basic definition of an object in JavaScript is a container for named values called properties (keys).
+Sometimes, we need to create an object inside another object.
+In this case, it's called a nested object.

 ### Below is the code for the same.

   ```